ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``\frac{A_\mathrm{ideal}}{Nk_\mathrm{B}T} = \left(\sum_ix_i\ln{(\rho_i\Lambda_i^3)}\right)-1``,

 where $x_i$ is the molar composition, and the subscript denote that the variable so decorated relates to species $i$.
-This equation represnts the `MonomerIdeal` form in `Clapeyron`.
+This equation represents the `MonomerIdeal` form in `Clapeyron`.
 For the purposes of vapour–liquid-equilibrium properties, one can even ignore $\Lambda_i$ (since it cancels out in solving the phase equilibrium); we therefore use this as the default `BasicIdeal` model.

 The kinetic energy of polyatomic species includes contributions from vibrational and rotational modes of motion, as well as translational; we must also account for these in the ideal free energy.
 The statistical-mechanical derivation of the ideal free energy becomes a little more complicated but can still be done, resulting in the following expression: